-Pulling action engages the parasympathetic nervous system, this allowing a deep relaxation to move through the entire body.
+This also allows a deep relaxation to move through the entire body.

 Strengthens the immune system by promoting the flow of lymphatic fluid

-Treats excess heat conditions, fever, stress, depression and anxiety
+Treats excess heat conditions, fever, stress, depression and anxiety.

-Used for low back, shoulders and leg pain, gastrointestinal disorders- stomachaches, vomiting, diarrhea and lung disease- cough, asthma.
+Used for low back, shoulders and leg pain, gastrointestinal disorders- stomachaches, vomiting, diarrhea and lung disease- cough, asthma and more.

-Suction Cups create a vacuum and then placed on the painful area of the body.
+Suction Cups create a vacuum and then placed on the area of the body.
 The vacuum created by the heat dispels dampness from the body, warms the qi and reduces swelling.

 Medium, Strong, Massage available